kumagaias/jet-oni/README.md

 - AI opponents
 - Multiplayer synchronization

-### How to Play (Current Demo)
+### How to Play

-The game currently allows you to explore a procedurally generated 3D city with first-person movement controls.
+The game is a fully playable 3D city exploration experience with complete movement controls and ability systems.

-#### Playing the Demo
+#### Getting Started

 1. **Launch the App**
    - Find a JetOni post on Reddit (or use `npm run dev` for local testing)